When the body gets hurt, inflammation is a necessary and important immune response or reaction that helps the body try to heal itself.

 7. Ginger Tea

 Among all the other teas on my list, I like ginger tea’s taste the best when it’s served hot.
-Of course, there is pineapple which tastes really good when served cool.
+Of course, there is pineapple, which tastes really good when served cool.

-8. Liquorice Root Tea
+8. Licorice Root Tea

 9. Lavender Tea